• About

 And yet, I didn't do a search last week that I really should have done.

 Last Monday the front passenger window on my car went down, and got stuck in the down position.
 Darn it.
-This is on my Subaru Outback, a nice car, but nothing really special--it's not a high-end car with lots of special gizmos and the like.
+This is on my Subaru Outback, a nice car, but nothing really special–it’s not a high-end car with lots of special gizmos and the like.
 I use it to carry my gear around and keep me out of the rain.
 The switch looks like this.
 Push down to roll the window down, pull up to make it come up.
-Except that pulling-up thing wasn't doing anything.
+Except that pulling-up thing wasn’t doing anything.

 Speaking of which, did I mention it was raining?
 Water was coming in through the open window, and I could NOT get it to come up.
 This is a hassle.

-Here's the interesting detail: Normally, when I'm sitting in the driver's seat, I can use the switch on the driver's side door to open/close the passenger's window.
+Here’s the interesting detail: Normally, when I’m sitting in the driver’s seat, I can use the switch on the driver’s side door to open/close the passenger’s window.
 Makes sense.
-Except of course, for today--in the rain.
+Except of course, for today–in the rain.

 I got some plastic and taped it up as much as I could and then made an appointment at the car dealer to get it fixed.